Perth High Performance Centre

 Perth High Performance Centre (Perth HPC) is a sports complex in Perth, Western Australia.
-The venue is located in the suburb of Mount Claremont, approximately 8 km west of Perth's central business district.
+The venue is located in the suburb of Mount Claremont, approximately 8 km west of the Perth central business district.

 Venue facilities include an Olympic-standard aquatic centre with five pools, a diving tower, gymnasium, two arenas, and several basketball courts, as well as a café, childcare centre, sports store, office accommodation and a museum.
 The main indoor arena has seating for 4,500 spectators.
 Regular exhibitions and expos are hosted at the venue, as well as national and international sporting events and concerts.

 The venue was opened in 1986 as the Superdrome, and was later known as Challenge Stadium and HBF Stadium, until being rebranded on 1 January 2025 as the Perth High Performance Centre.

 Venue name

 The Superdrome was built in 1986.
 In 1996, the Superdrome became known as Challenge Stadium courtesy of a naming rights deal between the WA Government and Challenge Bank.
 The bank paid $250,000 a year for naming rights to the venue until 2002 when it decided not to renew the contract after changing its name to Westpac.
 Although the sponsorship with Challenge Bank expired in 2002, the Challenge Stadium name remained in use until 2014.
 Under a commercial naming rights arrangement with the HBF Health Fund, the venue became known as HBF Stadium from 1 July 2014.

 On 1 October 2024, it was announced that on 1 January 2025, HBF Stadium would be rebranded as the Perth High Performance Centre.